-PUT but only Eventual consistency for update
+DELETE and only Eventual consistency for update for

-AWS charges you for storage, requests and data transfer.
+AWS charges you for storage, requests, and data transfer.

 Use Multipart upload to stop and resume uploads and ideally for any file over 100mg and required over 5Gig.
 A benefit of multi-part upload is that you can upload a file as it is being created.